AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/image-profiles.md

 You can remove an Image Profile from a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
 Esta seção descreve como remover Perfis de imagem de pastas de ambas as maneiras.

-### Remoção de Perfis de imagem Dynamic Media de pastas por meio da interface de usuário de Perfis {#removing-image-profiles-from-folders-via-profiles-user-interface}
+### Remoção de Perfis de Imagem do Dynamic Media de pastas por meio da interface do usuário de Perfis {#removing-image-profiles-from-folders-via-profiles-user-interface}

 1. Tap the AEM logo and navigate to **[!UICONTROL Tools > Assets > Image Profiles]**.
 1. Selecione o Perfil de imagem que deseja remover de uma pasta ou de várias pastas.